 To ensure the safety of all visitors, a maximum of 40 individuals (students and chaperones) are allowed per tour.
 Tours are on a first-come-first-served basis.
 View our school tour requirements here.

-To schedule your FREE tour, please make an appointment through our School Tours Calendar.
+To schedule your FREE tour, please use the form at the bottom of this page.
 You will receive a confirmation email once you have scheduled a tour.

 Tour Activity Options